Best Marathon Shoes of 2024

 All traditional shoes have the same general build, including the upper, midsole, and outsole.
 This type of shoe can include a wide variety of midsole stack heights and amounts of cushion, outsole designs, and other technology.
 However, the key with traditional, non-plated shoes is that the midsole cushion functions to absorb shock.

 The midsole on super shoes, on the other hand, acts more like a spring.
-Although placing springs inside shoes is technically illegal, the cushion-plate-cushion design of a super shoe has the same effect.
+Although placing springs inside shoes is technically illegal, the cushion-plate-cushion design of a super shoe has the same effect as a spring.
 With a carbon fiber plate between two layers of foam, this sandwich design creates a rebounding effect that leads to forward propulsion rather than simply absorbing impact.
-Super shoes can give runners an advantage in workouts and races, but they also change your natural gait and are not recommended for everyday running.
-Additionally, all the fancy tech means that super shoes are very expensive, typically ranging from $200 to $300.
-And on top of this, they don’t last as long as traditional running shoes.

 The common question is, are super shoes effective?
 Yes.
 This has been proven since super shoes first appeared at the 2016 Olympics.
 However, are super shoes the best marathon shoes for you?
 This is a more complex topic.
 The short answer is that super shoes can help you achieve new bests if you have an efficient gait.
 If you have instabilities or inefficiencies, super shoes can lead to injuries.
 For a deep dive into super shoes, check out this video from author and running expert Jay Dicharry, MPT, SCS, who has worked with dozens of Olympians and elite athletes.

 The bottom line is that if you invest in super shoes for a specific race, you’ll also need at least one other pair of traditional running shoes for everyday training.
-And, because super shoes will change how you run, you’ll want to gradually adapt to running in them to reduce the risk of getting hurt.
-Our testers rated the Nike Alphafly 2 as their favorite super shoe and the New Balance FuelCell Rebel v4 as their favorite traditional running shoe for the marathon distance.
+Because super shoes will change how you run, you’ll want to gradually adapt to running in them to reduce the risk of getting hurt.
+Our testers rated the Nike Alphafly 3 as their favorite super shoe and the New Balance FuelCell Rebel v4 as their favorite traditional running shoe for the marathon distance.

 Comfort

 Whether your goal is simply to cross the finish line or to run a personal best, a comfortable shoe will set you up for success.
 While some discomfort is normal in a race effort, blisters or foot pain can negatively impact your performance by forcing you to change your gait to manage pain.
-These issues can also have a negative psychological effect.
-It’s hard to stay optimistic, focus on your pacing and fueling, and push through the usual muscle pain if you’re distracted by uncomfortable shoes.
-Finally, uncomfortable shoes can also lengthen your recovery time if you’re sidelined post-race by foot pain, blisters, or damaged toes.

-What’s comfortable to an individual runner is a matter of personal preference.
-Some runners like a minimalist “racing flat” type of shoe, while others want as much cushion as possible between their feet and the asphalt.
-Runners who overpronate will want more support, and many neutral runners with an efficient gait thrive in super shoes.
 At the same time, a shoe that locks down the foot securely, provides sufficient support, and doesn’t rub the heel or toes is important for all runners.
 Among the best marathon shoes in this guide, our testers rated Saucony Kinvara Pro as the most comfortable.
-Ultimately, the key with any race-day shoes is to wear them enough during training that you know they’ll feel good through twenty-six miles.
+Ultimately, the key with any race-day shoes is to wear them enough during training that you know they’ll feel good through 26 miles.

 Cushioning

 As with comfort, individual runners will prefer different types and amounts of cushioning — that’s why there are so many styles of running shoes available, and the best marathon shoe isn’t going to be the same for everyone!
 Regarding cushioning, there’s more to consider than just the stack height under your feet.
-The foam density will also influence how a shoe feels.
+The foam density of the midsole will also influence how a shoe feels.

 Soft foam feels plush, like clouds under your feet, which is incredibly comfortable.
 However, if they’re too soft, the shoes can feel mushy, flat, and not responsive.
 On the other hand, firmer foam might feel less plush, but it will often feel more bouncy, snappy, and responsive.
 That said, while some people love a bouncy shoe because it feels springy and energetic, too much bounce can feel unstable.

-If you’re unsure what type of foam you like best, starting with a medium-density cushion like the Topo Cyclone 2 is a good idea.
+If you’re unsure what type of foam you like best, starting with a medium-density cushion like that in the Topo Cyclone 2 is a good idea.
 Once you figure out whether you like more bounce or more softness, you can search for shoes with that type of cushioning.
-Alternatively, you can rotate multiple styles — for example, the light and responsive New Balance FuelCell Rebel v4 for workouts and tempo runs and a softer shoe for easy and recovery runs.
+Alternatively, you can rotate multiple styles — for example, use the light and responsive New Balance FuelCell Rebel v4 for workouts and tempo runs and a softer shoe for easy and recovery runs.

 Next, you’ll want to consider the amount of cushioning you want under your feet.
 With more cushion comes a higher stack height that places you further from the ground and more shock absorption between your feet and the pavement.
-Meanwhile, less cushioning means you’ll be lower to the ground and be able to feel the pavement more, but your feet will take more of the impact from all that pavement pounding.
-The right amount of cushioning is up to you, but starting in the middle is a good idea if you’re unsure what you like best.
-The Topo Athletic Cyclone 2 is an excellent medium-cushion shoe for everyday running and marathon training.
+Meanwhile, less cushioning means you’ll be lower to the ground and be able to feel the pavement more, but your feet will take more of the impact from all that pounding.

 Breathability